 Not everyone is taught to value kindness.

-And since we deal with the “mean kids” who grew up to be mean adults, we need to learn to deal with them.
+And since “mean kids” grow up to be mean adults, we need to learn to handle meanness when we’re young.

 Depending on your child’s age, maturity level, and confidence level, here are several tactics to help kids handle tough situations and mean kids.